rzaratin/ytdownloader/README.md

 TO-DO LIST
 ================================================================

-    [ ] fix stop download on click, now works on ICS only [ ] auto update-check once a day
+    [ ] fix stop download on click (maybe not working in CyanogenMod ROM only) [ ] auto update-check once a day
     [ ] external (removable) sd-card supports
     [ ] handle SourceForge servers down; fallback on GitHub for apk download: